aymen94/simple-Blockchain/README.md

  #### constructor BlockChain
  > as a parameter it takes the difficulty of mining.
- > when to start the blockchain,add the first block (this block is without the previous hash block because is the first block)
+ > when to start the blockchain, add the first block (this block is without the previous hash block because is the first block)
   ```
  constructor(miningD){
    this.chain=new Array<Block>(new Block(0,{ firstBlock:"Created By Aymen Naghmouchi"}));